RonaldIaxaduv/GodYarnIt/README.md

 <a id="org641f555"></a>

-### Install from AssetLib

-You can install GDYarn straight from the Godot AssetLib tab.
-Only the contents of the addons directory are required in order to use the addon, but you can use the rest of the items in the project as references and examples.

-<a id="org85185b1"></a>

-### Install from GitHub
+## Install from GitHub

-Go to the folder where you want to download this project to and cloning it using your preferred method.
+Go to the folder where you want to download this project to and clone it using your preferred method.

-For more information regarding this process checkout the official [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) regarding addon installation.
+For more information regarding this process checkout the official [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) regarding plugin installation.

 <a id="org7865e93"></a>

-### After Install
+## After Install

+Make sure the plugin directory is located in `res://addons/` (case-sensitive).
+If not, you will need to adjust dozens of file paths (`Ctrl+Shift+F`, search GodYarnIt's directory, replace all affected paths).

-Make sure to enable the addon by going to `Project Tab -> Project Settings -> Plugins`.
+Enable the plugin by going to `Project Tab -> Project Settings -> Plugins` and ticking GodYarnIt's checkbox.

 <a id="Quickstart"></a>